LCTI: Our Community CarShare Sacramento Pilot Project

 February 2016 - June 2025

-- For non-driving members, subsidized transportation is available through the Transit Incentive Card program, and by requesting a ride from a Community CarShare Representative (CCR), who is a community member designated as a driver.
+- For non-driving members, subsidized transportation is available through the Transit Incentive Card program, and by requesting a ride from a Community CarShare Representative (CCR).

-- OCCS is rolling out in phases: Phase 1 included the development of 4 sites and deployment of 8 electric cars and onsite chargers; Phase 2 included 3 additional sites with 6 electric cars and onsite chargers; Phase 3 is currently launching 3 more sites with 6 electric cars and a combination of onsite and mobile chargers; and phase 4 is currently in the planning stages.
+- Phase 1 of the project included the development of 4 sites and deployment of 8 electric cars and onsite chargers; Phase 2 included 3 additional sites with 6 electric cars and onsite chargers; Phase 3 included a mobility hub and 2 additional community sites with 6 electric cars and a combination of onsite and mobile chargers; and Phase 4 is currently in the planning stages.

 - Community Trust: Initially, residents were reluctant to join a government program even when free.
 The CarShare team looked to local nonprofit organizations for engagement approaches, and with their support and guidance, membership rates and vehicle use greatly increased.

 - Outreach Methods: Site visits that incorporate one-on-one interactions are the most effective way to engage with community members.
-Frequent visits to the communities help improve trust between members and CarShare staff.
-Outreach events are scheduled at times most convenient for residents and include childcare and refreshments.
+Frequent visits to the participating communities help improve trust between members and CarShare staff.
+Ongoing outreach events are scheduled at times most convenient for residents and include childcare and refreshments.

 Grant Amount: $5,863,847